 Long-Term Expected

 Asset Class Target Allocation Real Rate of Return

 Broad U.S. equity 19% 4.30%

-Developed market non-U.S. equity 11% 5.50%
+Developed market non-U.S. equity 11% 5.75%

-Emerging markets equity 7% 7.75%
+Emerging markets equity 7% 8.25%

-Core fixed income 17% 1.00%
+Core fixed income 17% 1.25%

-Custom non-core fixed income 11% 2.92%
+Custom non-core fixed income 11% 3.50%

-Custom real return 15% 3.57%
+Custom real return 15% 3.90%

-Custom real estate 10% 4.71%
+Custom real estate 10% 4.30%

-Private equity 10% 7.50%
+Private equity 10% 7.00%

 Cash 0% -0.25%

 Total 100%

 The discount rate used to measure the total pension liability was 7.0 percent.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from the District will be made at contractually required rates, actuarially determined.
 Based on those assumptions, the pension fund's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 In theory, the discount rate may differ from the long-term expected rate of return discussed previously.
+However, based on the projected availability of the pension fund's fiduciary net position, the discount rate is equal to the long-term expected rate of return on pension plan investments, and was applied to all periods of projected benefit payments to determine the total pension liability.